kaplana/cos126webv2/content/assignments/faq.md

 {{< details "How should I compose a program?"  >}}

 **Answer:**
-- Use meaningful variables names.
+- Use meaningful variable names.
 Each variable's purpose should be obvious from its name, if possible.
 For example, name a variable `isOrdered` instead of `o` or `ordered`.
 One common exception to this rule is with loop-index variables: they often have short names, such as `i` or `j`.
 - Use straightforward logic and flow-of-control.
 For example, you should simplify the statement if`(isBlue == true)` to `if (isBlue)`.
 - Follow directions.
 For example, if a command-line argument is specified as an integer, read it into a variable of type `int`; if the assignment says to use a `while` loop, use a `while` loop.
 - Follow output formats exactly.
-If the assignments specifies to print Hello, World, don't print Hello Moon instead.
+If the assignments specifies to print `Hello, World`, don't print `Hello Moo`n instead.
 You should also have the specified number of lines of output.
-(This means that you should remove (or comment out) extraneously debugging print statements before submitting.)
+This means that you should remove,or comment out, extraneous debugging print statements before submitting.)
 - Avoid magic numbers.
 A *magic number* is an unnamed numeric constant (other than `-1`, `0`, `1`, or `2`, used in an obvious manner).
 Magic numbers make programs hard to debug and maintain.
 - Declare variables to minimize scope.
 For example, variables that are only used within a loop should be declared within the loop itself.
 In object-oriented programs (starting with the _Classifier_ assignment), don't declare a variable to be an instance variable if it is used only as a local variable in one method.
 All instance variables must be private.